11Ἐγώ εἰμι ὁ ποιμὴν ὁ καλός: ὁ ποιμὴν ὁ καλὸς τὴν ψυχὴν αὐτοῦ τίθησινὑπὲρ τῶν προβάτων:

 τίθησιν: PAI 3s, τίθημι, 1) to set, put, place 1a) to place or lay 1b) to put down, lay down

-The hired hand who is not also a shepherd, who is not the sheep’s own, sees the thief coming and leaves the sheep and flees and the thief snatches them and routs them.
+The hired hand who is not also a shepherd, who is not the sheep’s own, sees the wolf coming and leaves the sheep and flees and the wolf snatches them and routs them.

 ὢν: PAPart nsm, εἰμί, 1) to be, to exist, to happen, to be present